Novicetheaf/data-centric-dev-kawasaki-reviews/README.md

 I used [Ljndawson's site](http://ljndawson.org/2560x1440-white-wallpaper-hd.html) for my background image.

 ### Acknowledgements

+I used [MCN's site](https://www.motorcyclenews.com/) for my critic reviews content description section, and for general information about each motorcycle that was used in this project.

 Modal Contact Form outer sections Reference can be found [here](https://mdbootstrap.com/docs/jquery/modals/forms/)